Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: System Model

 where $\rho_{il}\geq 0$ is the allocated DL power by AP $l$ to UE $i$ and $\mathbf{w}_{il} \in \mathbb{C}^{N \times 1}$ represents the corresponding normalized precoding vector, such that $\norm{\mathbf{w}_{il}}^2 = 1$.
 In addition, $s_i$ denotes the zero-mean signal intended for UE $i$ and $n_k \sim \mathcal{N}_{\mathbb{C}} \left(0, \sigma^2\right)$ represents the noise at UE $k$. $\mathbf{D}_{il}$ determines whether AP $l$ serves UE $i$ such that the effective transmit precoding vector $\mathbf{D}_{il}\mathbf{w}_{il}$ is given by

-Employing the use-and-then-forget (UatF) capacity bounding method \cite{bjornson2017book} and similar to \cite{chakraborty2020efficient}, a lower bound on the ergodic DL capacity in a cell-free system can be obtained.
+Employing the use-and-then-forget (UatF) capacity bounding method \cite{bjornson2017book} and similar to \cite{chakraborty2020efficient}, a lower bound on the ergodic DL capacity over fast-fading channels with imperfect CSI in a cell-free system can be obtained.
 It is called an achievable SE and the SE expression for UE $k$ is

 where

 represents the effective signal-to-interference-and-noise ratio (SINR) and